OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-install-opensdn-openshift46.rst

 This document includes the following sections:

-.. _how-to-install-contrail-networking-and-red-hat-openshift-46-using-a-vm-running-in-a-kvm-module:
+.. _how-to-install-opensdn-and-red-hat-openshift-46-using-a-vm-running-in-a-kvm-module:

-How to Install Tungsten Fabric and Red Hat OpenShift 4.6 using a VM Running in a KVM Module
+How to Install OpenSDN and Red Hat OpenShift 4.6 using a VM Running in a KVM Module
 -------------------------------------------------------------------------------------------
-This section illustrates how to install Tungsten Fabric with Red Hat OpenShift 4.6 orchestration, where Tungsten Fabric and Red Hat Openshift are running on virtual machines (VMs) in a Kernel-based Virtual Machine (KVM) module.
+This section illustrates how to install OpenSDN with Red Hat OpenShift 4.6 orchestration, where OpenSDN and Red Hat Openshift are running on virtual machines (VMs) in a Kernel-based Virtual Machine (KVM) module.

-This procedure can also be performed to configure an environment where Tungsten Fabric and Red Hat OpenShift 4.6 are running in an environment with bare metal servers.
+This procedure can also be performed to configure an environment where OpenSDN and Red Hat OpenShift 4.6 are running in an environment with bare metal servers.
 You can, for instance, use this procedure to establish an environment where the master nodes host the VMs that run the control plane on KVM while the worker nodes operate on